theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/documentation/sap-connection/sso-with-snc.md

 When using Kerberos authentication, apply the Kerberos SNC settings as described in the [SAP Help - Single Sign-On with Microsoft Kerberos SSP](https://help.sap.com/viewer/e815bb97839a4d83be6c4fca48ee5777/7.5.9/EN-US/440ebf6c9b2b0d1ae10000000a114a6b.html) to your SAP system. <br>

 !!! note
-    Before continuing, we recommend testing the connection between SAP and the client.
+    It is recommended to test the connection between SAP and the client before continuing.

 ### About SNC in ERPConnect